Sup2point0/Assort/~writing/origins.md

 <h2 name="Derivatives"> A LOOK AT DERIVATIVES </h2>

+`Sup#2.0` is perfect for derivatives, being so modular and having so many parts that can be changed.

 ### Sup2.0
 Due to aforementioned character restrictions,[<sup>↑</sup>](#Usernames) more often than not `Sup#2.0` cannot be used as a username.
 (The `#` tends to be especially problematic.)
 This is unfortunate, but it is a reality I have come to accept.